RecSpot-App-Development/RecSpot/README.md

 - [x]  User can select 'Record' so that they can make their video
 - [x] User can play and pause the song provided
 - [x] User can play the various song selections from their phone
-- [x] User can now select Record and record a video and then see it saved into their camera roll
+- [x] User can now select Record and record a video and then see it saved into their gallery
 - [x]  User can 'view' the various edit options (can view the screen)

 ### App Walkthrough GIF for Sprint 1